xrdocs/ncs5500/_tutorials/introduction-to-ncs55xx-and-ncs5xx-lpts.md

 </pre>
 </div>

 We can see that we are crossing the max limit due to which our configuration is getting rejected.
 How to overcome this ?
 To overcome this limitation we need to compromise on reducing max entries for other flow type.
 This will be different for every customers.
-Say for example customer decides reduce the IGMP to accomodate the extra ISIS entries
+Say for example customer decides reduce the IGMP to accomodate the extra ISIS entries.

 <div class="highlighter-rouge">
 <pre class="highlight">